gklyne/DMO_Experiment/CIDOC_CRM_PROV.md

         * [cidoc:E28_Conceptual_Object](http://erlangen-crm.org/docs/ecrm/current/index.html#anchor-2048876791)
             * [cidoc:E73_Information_Object](http://erlangen-crm.org/docs/ecrm/current/index.html#anchor-1946407753)

 (The choice of key concepts here is somewhat arbitrary, and loosely follows the spirit if not the letter of the CRM Core vocabulary element selection.
-It is based in part of past experience of terms used to capture descriptions of cultural objects.
+It is based in part on past experience of terms used to capture descriptions of cultural objects.
 The online CRM reference can be used to navigate to related relations and concepts: these terms provide some entry points for exploring the richness of CIDOC CRM.)

-NOTE: in reviewing CIDOC CRM for this note, the most specific concept I can see covering musical performance (as opposed to maming a recording) appears to be E7 Activity.
-Discuss.
+NOTE: in reviewing CIDOC CRM for this note, the most specific concept I can see covering musical performance (as opposed to making a recording) appears to be E7 Activity.
+This is supported by [FRBRoo](http://www.cidoc-crm.org/frbr_inro.html), which models `frbr:F31_Performance` as a direct subclass of `cidoc:E7_Activity`.

 @@Example from musical performance - pick on Carolan performance